 Analog transmission systems are covered in Part III.
 Transmission impairment issues, including the impact of laser performance, are reviewed.
-Summaries of several experimental systems results, including those employing high frequency external modulators, provide a practical perspective.
-A particular example of employing analog links to provide indoor wireless signal distribution offers an interesting application that is of growing importance.
+Several summaries of experimental systems results, including those employing high frequency external modulators provide a practical perspective.
+A particular example of analog links to provide wireless signal distribution offers an interesting application that is also of growing importance to indoor wireless coverage.
 The appendices nicely complement the main body of the book by including, e.g., background information on linear systems and alternate linear encoding approaches such as external waveguide modulators.